00sapo/python-dust/README.md

 | `sync` | export `pyproject.toml` into a `requirements.txt` and then install using `pip` |
 | `exec <command>` | exec any command using the virtualenv set up by `pyenv` |
 | `shell` | return a shell (`bash` or `fish`, depending on your current one) inside the virtualenv |
+| `setup_intel` | set up the INTEL mirrors from anaconda so that scientific packages
+such numpy, scipy, and sklearn benefits from accelerated libraries |
 | anything else | passed as argument to `python`, e.g. `./dust -m http.server 8000` or `./dust myscript.py`|

 ### Editors